List Relationships for a Concept

 Number of relationships to return per page (max 1000)

-Array of relationship objects (when group_by_type=false)
+Array of relationship objects

-Response metadata and pagination information
+Response metadata including pagination

 Usage Examples